oncillacat/oncillacat.github.io/_posts/2024-10-01-new-month-post.md

 ## Loop structure: if else loop
-new month new loop structure,Hooray. 。。。sort of?
+new month new loop structure,Hooray...sort of?
 Anyway, today we are talking about **if else** loop.
 And yes...it is kind of different from *if loop* we discussed in the pervious post.

 ## if else loop